 }

-The above two rules are: all those starting with http: are added with the external link icon, and those that start with http://www.dudo.org/ are not used.
-Natural relative addresses do not start with http.
+The above two rules are: all the icons starting with http: are added with external links, followed by http://www.dudo.org/, and they are not used, so they are naturally relative to the address because they do not start with http.
 The arrow icon will not appear.